Supporting a Trainee at Risk of Burnout

 6. Additional resources

-BMA wellbeing resources List of support services offered in different areas of the UK
+BMA wellbeing resources - list of support services offered in different areas of the UK